Palestine Jewish Colonization Association

 The Jewish Colonization Association (JCA or ICA) was founded by Bavarian philanthropist Baron Maurice de Hirsch in 1891 to help Jews from Russia and Romania to settle in Argentina.
 Baron de Hirsch died in 1896 and thereafter the JCA began to also assist the Jewish settlement in Palestine.
-At the end of 1899 Edmond James de Rothschild transferred title to his colonies in Palestine plus fifteen million francs to the JCA.
-In 1924 the JCA branch dealing with colonies in Palestine was reorganised by Baron de Rothschild as the Palestine Jewish Colonization Association, under the direction of his son James Armand de Rothschild.
+At the end of 1899 Edmond James de Rothschild transferred title to his colonies in Palestine, plus fifteen million francs to the JCA.
+In 1924, the JCA branch dealing with colonies in Palestine was reorganized by Baron de Rothschild as the Palestine Jewish Colonization Association, with his son James de Rothschild appointed as president for life.

-After the 1929 Palestine riots PICA helped to rehabilitate agricultural colonies that had been damaged.
+Between 1895 and 1899, Rothschild's development agency and PICA planted Palestine’s first major forest in Hadera, primarily aiming to drain swamps.
+The developers sourced 250,000 eucalyptus seeds from Algeria, where French settlers had cultivated large eucalyptus forests.
+In the 1920s, the once-dominant eucalyptus trees were replaced by pine trees, which were hardy, fast-growing, and contributed to a more European-like landscape.
+After the 1929 Palestine riots, PICA extended its support beyond forestation, helping to rehabilitate agricultural colonies that had been damaged in the unrest.

+From 1927, the Palestine Jewish Colonization Association (PICA)—successor to the Jewish Colonization Association (JCA)—competed with the Greek Orthodox Patriarchate over lands at Caesarea.
+British Mandatory topo-cadastral maps indicate that JCA/PICA held the largely barren tracts north of the Caesarea–al-Shuna road, while the Church owned the more fertile, cultivated area to the south.
+Amid the upheavals of 1936–1939, the Patriarchate opened secret negotiations to dispose of its Caesarea holdings to PICA; surviving correspondence names intermediaries (including PICA solicitor Mr. Ferragi and Mr. Hamishwili) and records Patriarch Timotheos.

 James de Rothschild, who died in 1957, instructed in his will that PICA should transfer most of its land in Israel to the Jewish National Fund.
-On December 31, 1958 PICA agreed to vest its right to land holdings in Syria and Lebanon in the State of Israel.
+On December 31, 1958, PICA agreed to vest its right to land holdings in Syria and Lebanon in the State of Israel.